 A: All proposals are currently subject to consultation and no decisions have been made.
-The feedback received from the phase 1 and phase 2 consultation will inform a final proposal and report to the Council's Cabinet for decision in Summer 2025.
-If the preferred option were to be agreed which would mean residents may need to move, then the City Council would fully support the residents and their wider family to make an informed decision
+The feedback received from the phase 1, phase 2 and phase 3 consultations will inform a final proposal and report to the Council's Cabinet for decision in September 2025.
+If the alternative proposed option were to be agreed which would see Kenrick Centre becoming the Council's Residential and respite provision and Ann Marie Howes and Perry Tree becoming integrated intermediate care beds, this would mean residents from Ann Marie Howes and Perry Tree would need to move, the City Council would fully support the residents and their wider family to make an informed decision.

 To confirm, no decisions have yet been made.
-This will happen at the Cabinet meeting in Summer 2025.
+This will happen at the Cabinet meeting in September 2025.